Philadelphia Police Department: Rank descriptions

 The rank of Captain is the first command rank.
 Captains either command police districts or direct the activities of a specialized unit.
 When assigned as a detective, a Captain organizes and directs surveillance activities and police raids, prepares cases, interviews and interrogates suspects and testifies in court.
 Captains must have a minimum of one year's experience as a Lieutenant.

 Staff inspectors are usually departmental administrative officers, serving on the police Command Staff under a commissioner or deputy commissioner.
 They are generally assigned to inspect police divisions, districts and units, evaluate police practices, equipment and personnel, and make recommendations for improvement where necessary; however, they may also command units and divisions.
-Staff Inspectors must have a minimum of one year's service as a Captain.
+Staff Inspectors must have a minimum of one year's service as a captain.

 Inspectors are senior executive officers who typically command divisions and supervise officers under their command during any major police action, disaster or emergency.
 Inspectors must have a minimum of one year's service as a Staff Inspector or Captain.

-Chief Inspectors are senior departmental administrative officers who either command bureaus within the department or who inspect police divisions, districts and units, evaluate police practices, equipment and personnel, and make recommendations for improvement where necessary.
+Chief Inspectors are senior departmental administrative officers who either command bureaus within the department or are in charge of a regional command.They also inspect police divisions, districts and units, evaluate police practices, equipment and personnel, and make recommendations for improvement where necessary.
 Chief Inspectors must have a minimum of one year's service as a Staff Inspector.

 Deputy Commissioners and above are appointed by the city managing director with mayoral approval, not by the city civil service.
-Deputy commissioners are usually in charge of a regional command.

 The two First Deputy Commissioners head the Office of Field Operations and the Office of Organizational Accountability.
 The commissioner is appointed by the city managing director with mayoral approval, and is in charge of the entire department.